ModelChecker/moxi-utilities/README.md

     python3 test/test.py

+We use Yices for term management and therefore sort checking of terms.

-Much of the internals are adapted from Yices, including the parsing and type checking technique.
+Much of the internals are adapted from Yices, including parsing.
 See [their source code](https://github.com/SRI-CSL/yices2) (especially the SMTLIB2 sections) for reference.